Rchou97/rchou97.github.io/_pages/cv.md

     * Collaborate with the forecasting data team to forecast potential sales in multiple seasonal product types of Coolblue.
     * Used technologies: SQL (BigQuery), Atlassian stack (Jira, Confluence and Bitbucket), GitHub and Python.

-* **University of Amsterdam**
-  * Graduate Research Intern (February 2022 - July 2022)
-    * Performed research on multi-modal classification models that detects and classifies cyberbullying within memes posted on Twitter.
-    * Used technologies: Python, Amazon SageMaker, GitHub, and Twitter Developer API.

 * **Finaps**
   * Process Engineer (November 2019 - April 2022)
     * Actively contributed to Finaps' goal of creating insight, impact and trust for our clients.
-    * Mainly active in the fields of information security and quality management.
+    * Mainly active in the fields of information security (ISO 27001) and quality management (ISO 9001) frameworks.

 * **Accenture**
   * Associate (March 2018 - September 2019)
-    * Started as an undergraduate intern.
-Research topic: scoped on data security tooling and best practices to ensure GDPR-compliance in the data security segment.
+    * Started as an undergraduate intern where my research was scoped on data security tooling and applicable best practices to ensure GDPR compliance.
     * Project role was at the business operations side as a PMO practitioner, which was delivering account support at one of Accenture's Dutch accounts.

 * **Finaps**